INTI-CMNB-FPGA/fpga_examples/examples/digilent_zedboard/dma/README.md

   * Simple Mode by Polling: `<ROOT>/shared/zynq7000/dma_simple_polling.c`
   * Simple Mode by Interrupts: `<ROOT>/shared/zynq7000/dma_simple_interrupt.c`
 * Transfer the bitstream to the FPGA.
-* Configure SDK terminal (or another terminal program) with the needed Port to see UART Output (J11 - PROG UART).
+* Configure SDK terminal (or another terminal program) with the needed Port to see UART Output.
 * Rigth Click over polled project -> Run As -> Launch on hardware.

 # How to test on hardware